bafflingbits/graph_n4_solution/README.md

 ## Symmetry considerations

-The constraints to be a monochromatic graph are symmetric to a permutations of variables that correspond to just relabeling the nodes or colors.
+The constraints to be a monochromatic graph are symmetric to a permutation of variables that correspond to just relabeling the nodes or colors.

 Note that this does NOT mean the polynomial constraints individually have this symmetry.